-Note: Technically, we should be calling the “Hard Cooked Eggs” instead of “Hard Boiled Eggs” since we’re not boiling the eggs for 7 minutes as in other recipes.
+Note: Technically, we should be calling the “Hard Cooked Eggs” instead of “Hard Boiled Eggs” since we’re not boiling the eggs.

-- After the eggs have cooled in ice water for a couple of minutes, gently crack the shell of each egg.
-Just enough to let a water seep in.
+- After the eggs have cooled in ice water for a minute, gently crack the shell of each egg.
+Just enough to let a little water seep in.

 - Put the eggs back in the ice water for another 1 to 3 minutes so that the water can penetrate in between the shell and the egg white.

 - Take out an egg and gently crack the shell all around it – you don’t want to crack it so hard that the shell tears into the egg white.